strawberryhacker/accounting/README.md

--z -zero                (prints zeros when showing balance) -c -flat                (prints zeros when showing balance) -r -running             (print or use running total, can be used to check real balance) -l -link                (show the reference in the transaction list) -f -filter [filter]     (pass selected transactions though the filter) -g -nogrid              (remove the grid in the output) -e -sum                 (unified transaction view only, adds a period based (m/q/y) running sum for the account) -b -budget              (balance view only, show budget minus the monthly or yearly total)
+-z -zero                (prints zeros when showing balance) -c -flat                (prints zeros when showing balance) -r -running             (print or use running total, can be used to check real balance) -l -refs                (show the reference in the transaction list) -f -filter [filter]     (pass selected transactions though the filter) -g -nogrid              (remove the grid in the output) -e -sum                 (unified transaction view only, adds a period based (m/q/y) running sum for the account) -b -budget              (balance view only, show budget minus the monthly or yearly total) -p -percent             (shows percent)
 ```

 ## Filter expressions